Marak/ayyo-wars/ReadMe.md

 Through the use of the [https://github.com/geckosio/snapshot-interpolation](snapshot-interpolation) library, Alien Warz is able to perform client-side prediction for all game object movement and then reconcile those objects against the server state.
 In online mode all clients broadcast their inputs to the authortative server, which then sends back the actual server-side calculated positions to the client which adjusts them based the snapshot state differential.

 ## Modifying Game Contents

+## `window.Things`

+Guess what?
+Every single game object is easily accessible in a flat structure via `window.Things`.
+Simply access the `Thing` you'd like inspect using `console.log(Things['PLAYER_1'])`, etc...

+## The `G` Scope

+Each `Thing` will have a property called `G`, this is short for [https://github.com/Marak/alien-warz/tree/master/lib/Geoffrey](https://github.com/Marak/alien-warz/tree/master/lib/Geoffrey).
+Anything related to our game logic ( and not directly to Phaser.js ) will be stored in the `G` scope.
+This is *super* useful when creating or modifying game content.
+You can also modify values live while the game is playing directly through the console.

+Try: `console.log(Things['PLAYER_1'].G)`

 ### Creating a new Level